Will a heat gun damage wood

 Heat can have various effects on wood, depending on the temperature and duration of exposure.
 It is important to understand these effects in order to use a heat gun safely and prevent any potential damage to the wood surface.

-See also How to make a heat ray gun
+See also How to bend plastic with a heat gun

 1. Drying and Moisture Content